SamuelHomberg/ColabFold/MsaServer/README.md

+# A containerized ColabFold API server

+This forked version of the original [ColabFold Github](https://github.com/sokrypton/ColabFold) is used to build a docker/singularity container to run the ColabFold API server locally.
+You can build the container with `docker build -t msa_server -f Dockerfile .` or get it from docker hub with `docker pull samuelhomberg/msa_server` or `singularity pull docker://samuelhomberg/msa_server`, respectively.

+> [!Note]
+> The databases have to be installed seperately with the `setup-databases.sh` script.
+Note that this has not been thoroughly tested.
+Currently this made it also necessary to update the config to the newer uniref30_2302 ([97e2cc9](https://github.com/SamuelHomberg/ColabFold/commit/97e2cc9d546ab5cdc64bd788f95bd1af0051644b)).

+---

+# ***Previous instructions***

 # Setting up your local ColabFold API server

 Here you will find two examples of how to setup your own API server on a Linux machine.